 Please, try again in a couple of minutes

 See more In-depth

 - Your guide to breastfeeding.
-U.S. Department of Health and Human Services Office on Women's Health. http://www.womenshealth.gov/publications/our-publications/breastfeeding-guide.
-Accessed Jan.
-9, 2012.
+Office on Women's Health. https://www.womenshealth.gov/patient-materials/resource/guides.
+Accessed Feb.
+11, 2020.

-- Schanler RJ, et al. Initiation of breastfeeding. http://www.uptodate.com/index.
-Accessed Jan.
-9, 2012.
+- Schanler RJ, et al. Initiation of breastfeeding. https://www.uptodate.com/contents/search.
+Accessed Feb.
+12, 2020.

 - Formula basics for healthy babies.
 Academy of Nutrition and Dietetics. https://www.eatright.org/health/pregnancy/breast-feeding/formula-basics-for-healthy-babies.
 Accessed Feb.
 20, 2020.